whereverest/whereverest/README.md

 <br />

-Hi, I'm [Justin Chi](https://chi-blockchain-portfolio.herokuapp.com/), a passionate blockchain engineer.
-I am an ambitious learner & algorithm optimizer, software development and team manager, crazy 3d gamer and passionate problem solver.

-I am a passionate Blockchain Developer with solid skillsets in designation of architecture and algorithm.
+Hi, I'm [Justin Chi](https://chi-blockchain-portfolio.herokuapp.com/), a passionate blockchain engineer with solid skillsets in designation of architecture and algorithm.
 Known as a fast learner always focusing on new breaking technologies and sensible ideas.
 Excited to analyze complexes and optimize effectively to get quality ensure as a problem-solver and product-designer.
-Seeking an opportunity to grow, strengthen my skillsets and contribute to companies I work at
+Seeking an opportunity to grow, strengthen my skillsets and contribute to companies I work at..
+[Ambitious learner & Algorithm optimizer, Software development and Team manager, Crazy 3d gamer, Passionate problem solver]

   <img align="right" alt="GIF" src="https://github.com/whereverest/whereverest/blob/main/code.gif?raw=true" width="500" height="320" />